ds-wizard/guide/docs/more/development/document-templates/specification.rst

 TDK Config
 ----------

 Those are local-only metadata used for development of the template.
-You can use them in versioned ``template.json`` but those are never stored directly in |project_name|.
+You can use them in versioned ``template.json`` but those are never stored directly in DSW.

 * ``version``: metadata version for needs of migrations
 * ``readmeFile``: files used to get content for ``readme`` of the template, usually ``README.md``